Claim your freebie!

 I am the first to say, “if something sounds too good to be true, then it generally is”; however this really is true!

-The reason that Habito can offer you a free service is because they work online, use up-to-date technology, have low overheads, and can pass this saving onto you.
+The reason that Habito can offer a free service is that they work online, use up-to-date technology, have low overheads, and can pass this saving onto you.
 They get paid by the mortgage companies for selling their mortgages, and that is how they make their money.